Celebrated annually April 22nd.

 Happy Earth Day!
 What will you do to celebrate?
 Hope our ideas will not only be helpful for today, but that you will always keep them in mind to enjoy and support.
 It is because of places like this that make us Lucky To Live Here!

-1. Join Lucky to Live Here Realty at the Run for Caumsett 5K Run/Walk, sign up now for June 10th.
+1. Register for the Caumsett 5K Run/Walk which is on June 2nd this year.
 The path of the race will begin by the junction by the stables and head east, taking runners through the historic and beautiful grounds of Caumsett.
 Refreshments will be provided to participants in the Walled Garden following the race.
 Each runner will receive a complimentary t-shirt.
 Up your social good quotient and become a sponsor/donor for this great event.

 photos of Caumsett courtesy of Lucky to Live Here Realty

 3. Learn about cleaning up your community and the environment!
-Family Earth Day Expo in Huntington's Heckscher Park on 4/21 from 9AM to 1:00PM and Family Earth Day Expo at Asharoken Beach on 4/22 10-12 & 1-3 will be a fun learning experience about going Green.
+Family Earth Day Expo in Huntington's Heckscher Park on 4/13 from 9AM to 1:00PM and Family Earth Day Expo at Asharoken Beach on 4/22 10-11:30 will be a fun learning experience about going Green.
 Learn about e-cycling, a green showcase, plastic bag recycling and a touch a truck event.
-Huntington is also sponsoring beach cleanups and flower plantings in May and June.

 photo courtesy of CSH Fish Hatchery- Summer programs